This primer from Worth Data® is to help you understand bar codes so that you can

 Our 2D Scanners are also omni-directional, which means that they can read a bar code in any orientation.
-All the operator needs to do is frame the bar code in the aiming area and it will read.
+All the operator needs to do is line up the aiming spot inside the bar code and it will read.

-The 5202D-USB Scanner operates as a USB keyboard, outputting the data as keyboard entry.
-It is also available as a serial unit that can attach to our other scanners.
-The 5202D is a powerful yet easy to use reader if you need to read 2D bar codes - it even reads postal codes including the new Intelligent Mail bar code from the USPS®.
+The 530-2D-USB Scanner operates as a USB keyboard, outputting the data as keyboard entry.
+The 530-2D-USB is a powerful yet easy to use reader if you need to read 2D bar codes - it even reads postal codes including the IMBC Intelligent Mail bar codes from the USPS®.

-A wand is typically made from 1/2" stainless
+A wand was typically made from 1/2" stainless

 are in the front with a cord out the

 by the user's hand across and in contact

 with the bar code.
 While the wand is

 Even without directions, most people